MicrosoftDocs/visualstudio-docs/docs/ide/finding-and-using-visual-studio-extensions.md

 - To disable automatic updates for all extensions, choose the **Change your settings for Extensions** link in the **Extensions** > **Manage Extensions** dialog box.
 In the **Options** dialog, uncheck **Automatically update extensions**.

-- To disable automatic updates for a specific extension, uncheck the **Automatically update this extension** option in the extension's details pane on the right side of the **Manage Extensions** dialog.
+- To disable automatic updates for a specific extension, uncheck the **Automatically update this extension** option in the extension's details pane on the right side of the **Extension Manager** dialog.

 ### Crash and unresponsiveness notifications